newjersey/navigator-content/src/roadmaps/tasks/register-trade-name.md

 ---
-id: "register-trade-name"
-urlSlug: "register-trade-name"
+urlSlug: register-trade-name
-name: "Register a Trade Name"
+name: Register a Trade Name
+id: register-trade-name
-callToActionLink: "${countyClerkWebsite}"
+callToActionLink: ${countyClerkWebsite}
-callToActionText: "Visit My County Clerk's Website"
+callToActionText: Visit My County Clerk's Website
 ---

-If you would like to use a consumer-facing business name, other than your personal name, you can register a trade name with your county clerk.
-Call your county clerk at ${countyClerkPhone}, or [visit their website](${countyClerkWebsite}).
+If you would like to use a consumer-facing business name other than your personal name, you can register a trade name with your county clerk.
+Contact your county clerk at ${countyClerkPhone}, or [visit their website.](${countyClerkWebsite})

-To complete this application, you must have:
+---
+### Application Needs

 - Desired trade name

-After you complete this task, you will have:
+>**Once completed, you will have:**
+>

-- A registered trade name
+>- A registered trade name